InnovAnon-Inc/InnovAnon-Inc.github.io/_pages/outline.md

 ---
-permalink: /legal/
+permalink: /outline/
-title: "Distinct Legal Existence"
+title: "Outline"
-excerpt: "Free Code for a Free World!"
+excerpt: "There are several tax structures that might be applicable"
 layout: single
 ---